 - Antioxidants | selenium, manganese, zinc, and vitamins C and E

-Interesting fact: If you’re allergic to latex, you may experience a cross-reaction with avocados (similar to bananas, pineapples, kiwis, mangos, passionfruit, strawberries, and chestnuts), this is known as the Latex-fruit allergy syndrome.
+FACT // If you’re allergic to latex, you may experience a cross-reaction with avocados (similar to bananas, pineapples, kiwis, mangos, passionfruit, strawberries, and chestnuts), this is known as the Latex-fruit allergy syndrome.
 This is due to the enzyme chitinases.
 I would exercise caution if you’re allergic to latex when eating these fruits.
-The good news is, when these fruit are heated they’re enzymatic properties change (chemistry class 101); this deactivates the enzyme.
+The good news is, when these fruit are heated their enzymatic properties change (chemistry class 101); this deactivates the enzyme.
 In other words, you could grill/cook avocados and the like to decrease this enzyme.

 Back to this delicious recipe using the almighty avocado!
 This avocado mousse is a perfect display of the avocados subtle nature in flavor, as it plays back up to dark chocolate and contributes to the velvety, creamy, and thick texture of the mousse.

-- ½ cup of unsweetened vanilla almond milk OR unsweetened coconut milk
+- ¼-1/2 cup of unsweetened vanilla almond milk (depending on desired thickness)

-- 1 Tbs. of organic cold-pressed coconut oil
+- 1 tablespoon of organic cold-pressed coconut oil

-- 1 Tbs. of raw organic cocoa powder
+- 1 tablespoon of raw organic cocoa powder

 - ½ bar of your favorite high quality dark chocolate, chopped

-- 1 Tbs. of cacao nibs (optional topping)
+- 1 tablespoon of cacao nibs (optional topping)

-- 1 Tbs. of shredded coconut (optional topping)
+- 1 tablespoon of shredded coconut (optional topping)